 One way to handle this is to suppress the Party VoIP stream and add Kai to the Application VoIP to avoid this conflict.

-Oculus provides a System VoIP API that you can use to detect if the user is in a party and using (System VoIP), and allows you to disable a VoIP stream.
+Meta Quest provides a System VoIP API that you can use to detect if the user is in a party and using (System VoIP), and allows you to disable a VoIP stream.

 To use the System VoIP API, first check the status of the System VoIP to see whether the user status is active.